How to Make a French Cleat

 Can You Hide French Cleats?

-French cleats are often exposed at the back of the object.
+French cleats are often exposed at the back of an object.
 The cleats are functional but not necessarily attractive.
 By planning ahead, you can hide the cleat within your project.

-Let’s say you want to build a cabinet and attach it to the wall with a french cleat.
-Instead of making the back of the cabinet flush with the sides, you could set the back in ¾”.
-Setting the back in ¾” would allow space for a ¾” cleat.
-The sides of the cabinet would conceal the cleat.
-Hiding the cleat within the cabinet would give your project a more polished look.
+Let’s say you want to attach a cabinet you built to the wall with a French cleat.
+Instead of making the cabinet’s back flush with the sides, you could set it in ¾”, allowing space for a ¾” cleat.
+The cabinet’s sides would conceal the cleat, giving your project a more polished look.

 Sketch showing to conceal a DIY french cleat at the back of a wall cabinet